 Watch Trisha and Mike tell their story in their own words here.

 Because of the young ages of their kids, Trisha and Mike wanted to be very careful and deliberate in sharing the news—with a hopeful outlook—with their kids, letting them know that their mom’s breast cancer was treatable.
 “If I’m going to give a negative, I want to follow it up with a positive,” Trisha said.
 “We clearly lined out what was about to happen just so that they knew.
-We were very truthful that I’m going to get some treatments.
+We were very truthful that I was going to get some treatments.
 It’s going to change the way mommy looks.”

 After sharing the news, the family started a post-treatment celebration countdown.
 Once Trisha finished treatment, they decided they would reclaim the teacups—and their lives—with another visit to an amusement park!

 Trisha believes that setting a post-treatment goal—big or small—is important for those facing a diagnosis.
 She advises, “We’re all goal-oriented people.
 Find something to look forward to at the end of it, whether it’s a staycation or your favorite restaurant—big, small, whatever it is, you have to have that goal.
-I had a checklist going, and every treatment, every procedure I had, I put a big green checkmark right next to it, so the minute I checked that last box, that was our sign.
+I had a checklist going, and for every treatment, and every procedure I had, I put a big green checkmark right next to it, so the minute I checked that last box, that was our sign.
 It gave me extra motivation.
 It just gave everybody that oomph.”

 Trisha and her family faced many difficult moments while she was undergoing treatment for breast cancer.
 Through it all, Trisha tried to focus on the positive and take note of the things that helped and made life a little sweeter during that time.